Acro-polis/constitution/Proposals-and-Voting-Policy.md

 # Proposals and Voting Policy
 All members can create a proposal and invite other members to a vote, in order to either:
 + Accept a new policy
 + Update an existing policy
 + Enact a vote as described in a policy
 + Out-of-band decisions (e.g. where are we going to have the next team building event)

 Any member who wants to create a proposal will make use of the different methods as they are described in this policy.
 These methods are organized to match each specific phase of the proposal process.
-These phases are:
-1. Creating and sharing a proposal
+These phases are: "Creating and sharing a proposal", "Voting on a proposal" and "Adopting a proposal".
-2. Voting on a proposal
-3. Adopting a proposal

-Within each of these phases there are describred two methods, one for asynchronous shared proposals and one for synchrnous shared proposals.
+Within each of these phases there are described two methods, one for asynchronous shared proposals and one for synchronous shared proposals.

 ## Creating and Sharing proposals
 ### Creating and sharing a Asynchronous proposal
 Members should follow these steps:
 1. Post your proposal in the appropriate channel in Slack.
-   * Use the [#_vote channel](https://dekai.slack.com/messages/CJMBGF4QY/convo/GFSPHBCGM-1559145174.028400/) for proposals that concern the entire organization.
+   * Use the [#vote channel](https://dekai.slack.com/messages/CJMBGF4QY/convo/GFSPHBCGM-1559145174.028400/) for proposals that concern the entire organization.
    * Use the team channel for proposals for a specific team.

 2. Use the following template for sharing the proposal in Slack.
-_NB: The parts mentioned between paranthesis "(...)" need to be filled by the proposer._
+_NB: The parts mentioned between parenthesis "(...)" need to be filled by the proposer._
-    _Please note that the codes of the emoticons have an extra space in them because GITHUB doens't have the support the emoticons properly._
-    _When you copy the list to your slack message, simply remove the space between the last letter and the ":" to turn in it into an emoticon._

-> :mushroom: **PROPOSAL + (ADD TITLE OF PROPOSAL)**
+> `:mushroom: *PROPOSAL + (ADD TITLE OF PROPOSAL)*`
 @Channel: Please find the details of the proposal here:
-  (INSERT GIHUBLINK TO PROPOSAL/PULLREQUEST/COMMIT)
+  (INSERT GITHUBLINK TO PROPOSAL/PULLREQUEST/COMMIT)
   (INSERT ANSWER TO RELEVANT QUESTIONS)
  >
- > :thumbsup : = I agree with the proposal as it is
+ > `:thumbsup:` = I agree with the proposal as it is
-  :thumbsdown : = I don't agree with the proposal
+  `:thumbsdown:` = I don't agree with the proposal
-  :palms_up_together : = I like to add something to the proposal
+  `:palms_up_together:` = I like to add something to the proposal
+  `:One:`, `:two:`, `:three:` = I choose for option number 1/2/3
-  :wave : = I'm happy for the group to decide
+  `:wave:` = I'm happy for the group to decide
-  :building_construction : = I have a different proposal to solve the same problem
+  `:building_construction:` = I have a different proposal to solve the same problem
-  :no_entry_sign : = I want to block this proposal because I think it would harm our organization.
+  `:no_entry_sign:` = I want to block this proposal because I think it would harm our organization.
 (This is a Veto)

   > Use this list of questions to answer those that are relevant for the proposal:
 >  * What are you proposing?